spyroy/Flood-attack/README.md

 where -t -p are optional and the order does not matter. when -t or -p not specified the default ip address is ::1 and the default port is 443.

-in this question we use the loopback interface so tests were done inly locally.
+in this question we use the loopback interface so tests were done only locally.

 ![](https://github.com/spyroy/Security-Protocols-Assignment/blob/main/Q5%20ipv6%20udp.png)